-In general, there are three sets of learning to be undertaken: Knowledge, Skills, and Attitudes.
-Some of these are easier to test than others.
-This additional task checklist of skills is included to help you and your Training Incumbent to identify both prior skills from previous experience and any gaps in your experience and training so far.
+The checklist of skills is included to help you and your Training Incumbent to identify both prior skills from previous experience and any gaps in your experience and training so far.
 We suggest that you and your TI use it when meeting for your annual review so that together you can identify which areas will be tackled during the coming year.
 Occasionally a particular context may not provide a specific experience and it may be necessary to look elsewhere to enable that skill to be learned.
 A good place to start is your deanery.

 The Red, Amber, Green process helps identify prior experience and demonstrates a progression of learning throughout the curacy.
 In dual track curacy some of these skills and competencies will come through the alternative or additional context.
-See page 39 for template.
+See your appendices for template.